fricas/jfricas/docs/sphinx/usage.rst

 Editing files
 -------------
-There are may ways to create and edit files during a Jupyter notebook session.
+There are many ways to create and edit files during a Jupyter notebook session.
 (certainly from the Jupyter main page).
 You can use the Fricas system command ``)edit``, provided the shell variable ``EDITOR`` has been set, or you may use any editor by prefixing ``!``, e.g. ``gedit``.